cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I read a skill book but my skill didn't go up!

 This is because you "can't concentrate" if you're horny, so you don't get 100% skill experience from skill books.
 Check the _Magic Effects_ tab of your _Magic_ window for **red** effects that affect experience gain.
 Usually they are marked **Lover's Desire**.
 Take care of business and _then_ read the book.

+### What the hell!
+I'm moving backwards!
+I can't go into first person!
+I teleported under the ground! **or** I shrunk to a centimeter in height!

+This appears to be a bug with _SexLab Utility Plus_ which is still kinda ironing things out.
+The only thing you can do is reload, and if that doesn't work, exit Skyrim, launch it, and then reload.

 ### One of my prostitution quests glitched out!